 Explore the science of healthy living and learn about how your brain works in this digital interactive experience.
 Make a video and share your stories with other visitors.
 Test your skills at the driving simulator to see how well you can handle distractions.
 Play a brain game to learn how to grow a healthy mind through the choices you make throughout your life.

 Dig into the issues with hands-on activities at the Koshland Science Museum.
 Learn why some light bulbs are more efficient than others.
 Improve your ability to recall everyday objects with a memory game.
-Explore the carbon cycle using playing cards and ping pong balls.
-Hands-on activities are offered most Saturdays and Sundays from 12:30 p.m. to 4:30 p.m.
+Explore ecosystem resilience with our Ecoblocks tower.
+Discover how much sugar we eat versus what is recommended at our Sugar Stacks display.
+Hands-on activities are offered daily and presented by volunteers when possible.
 Visit the Hands-On Science section for more information on these activities.

 The Koshland Science Museum is centrally located in the heart of Washington, D.C., with easy access to dining facilities, public transportation, and the National Academies’s bookstore.